 By Lesley Goddin

 Since its inception in 2009, more than 1,000 tile setters have gone through the Certified Tile Installer (CTI) certification evaluation offered through the Ceramic Tile Education Foundation, validating their skills and providing credentials to potential customers and general contractors.

-The Advanced Certifications for Tile Installers (ACT) program was created through the combined efforts of six leading organizations in the tile industry: the Ceramic Tile Education Foundation (CTEF); the International Masonry Institute (IMI); the International Union of Bricklayers and Allied Craftworkers (IUBAC); the National Tile Contractors Association (NTCA); the Tile Contractors’ Association of America (TCAA) and the Tile Council of North America (TCNA).
+The latest certification is the Advanced Certifications for Tile Installers (ACT), which is offered through the combined efforts of six leading organizations in the tile industry: the Ceramic Tile Education Foundation (CTEF); the International Masonry Institute (IMI); the International Union of Bricklayers and Allied Craftworkers (IUBAC); the National Tile Contractors Association (NTCA); the Tile Contractors’ Association of America (TCAA) and the Tile Council of North America (TCNA).

 The intent of the ACT certification program is to provide a level of consumer confidence for tile installation procedures that exceed ANSI standards and TCNA guidelines for floor and wall.
 ACT certified installers represent the pinnacle of performance in the tile trade and maintain a level of excellence superior to non-ACT certified installers.

 Two of the most recent ACT graduates are veteran tile setters with Heritage Marble & Tile in Mill Valley, Calif., a contracting company that is already a NTCA Five Star Contractor.
 Gabriel Cortez, who has worked for Heritage for 15 years, and Leonardo Escamilla, who has worked for Heritage for 13 years, completed the ACT certification earlier this year.
 It all started with a conversation with Heritage owner Martin Brookes a few years earlier, when CTI certification was launched.